mercadopago/devsite-docs/guides/plugins/woocommerce/faq.en.md

 ## How do I get my pending orders to expire after a certain period of time?

-WooCommerce allows it's users to configure how long an order will remain pending.
+WooCommerce allows its users to configure how long an order will remain pending.
 This functionality can be accessed through the WooCommerce settings menu, under  **products > inventory**.

 For more information, access the **Inventory** topic in [the platform manual](https://docs.woocommerce.com/document/perguntas-frequentes-sobre-reservas/).